Charles W Kingston is Excommunicated from the LDS Church

 “After the opening prayer, Brother Roberts asked me if I wanted to ask any questions.
 I asked him if he knew who wrote the manifesto.
 He said “No!” which I knew to be a lie.
 Brother Joseph Brunt asked me if I knew who wrote it.
 I said “Yes, I can tell you all about it.”
 Brother Roberts then said we did not have time to go into that and asked me if I was guilty of the charge of believing and teaching that the manifesto was a manmade document., that the Lord didn’t have anything to do with it.
 I said, “That is my belief and teaching.”
 I then asked if I could talk with Brother Roberts alone.”

 In the middle of the meeting, B.H.
 Roberts and Brother Charles went off in another part of the building to talk.
 B.H.
-Roberts knew Brother Charles was teaching the truth, but he wanted to Brother Charles to not talk about it.
+Roberts knew Brother Charles was teaching the truth, but he wanted Brother Charles not to talk about it.

 Brother Charles later wrote in a letter some of the things that were discussed with B.H.
 Roberts: